If you’re looking for some of the best Ikea Kallax hacks and ideas available, then you’ve come to the right place!

 Copper Pipe Clothes Hanging Rail

-A great opportunity to have a go at a bit of plumbing!
+This a great opportunity to have a go at a bit of plumbing!
 This Ikea Kallax hack from Emily’s Little World uses copper pipe to create a hanging rail for this mobile wardrobe.
 You could either go for soldered joints (which would require a blow torch, flux and solder) or compression fittings, which would just require a couple of spanners.
-Alternatively you could try gluing the solder joints, but this may not be strong enough in the long term.
+Alternatively, you could try glueing the solder joints, but this may not be strong enough in the long term.

 The base has had castors added to allow the unit to be moved around.